 20241013 Hebrews 4 – Our High Priest

 This morning, I am using the ESV instead of my usual NKJV.
 For some reason this passage seems a bit easier to understand in the ESV.
-So open your Bibles with me to Hebrews Chapter 4 and let’s read.
-The writer will explain to his Jewish-Christian audience several ways that faithful believers enter into God’s “rest”.
-There seem to be two parralels going on: 1) Entering the Promised Land connotes the rest we enjoy when we enjoy the blessings of God if we choose to walk in belief instead of unbelief, and 2) Partaking of the Sabbath ritual connoted a more distant “rest” that believer enjoy not in a particular day of the week, but in Jesus Himself.
+So, open your Bibles with me to Hebrews chapter 4 and let’s read.
+The writer will explain to his Jewish-Christian audience several ways that faithful believers enter into God’s “rest.”
+There seem to be two parallels going on: (1) entering the Promised Land connotes the rest we enjoy when we enjoy the blessings of God if we choose to walk in belief instead of unbelief, and (2) partaking of the Sabbath ritual connoted a more distant “rest” that believers enjoy not in a particular day of the week, but in Jesus Himself.

 1Therefore, while the promise of entering his rest still stands, let us fear lest any of you should seem to have failed to reach it.
 2 For good news came to us just as to them, but the message they heard did not benefit them, because they were not united by faith with those who listened.
 3 For we who have believed enter that rest, as he has said,